maxpoi/COMP90024-CCC-notes/README.md

     - Number of shards
         - Larger than the number of replica
         - number of nodes is capped/based on number of shards:
-            - the max number of nodes = the number of shards (to ensure that least a node contains the same shard file twice)
+            - the max number of nodes = the number of shards (prevent that a node contains the same shard file twice)
     - Number of nodes
         - larger than the number of replicas (usually set to 3)
-        - The max number of nodes = the number of shards (lest a node contains the same shard file twice)
     - The main advantage of a sharded database lies in the
         - improve performance through the distribution of computing load across nodes.
             - i.e.: better distribution of data